Hiking the Wiliwilinui Ridge Trail on Oʻahu, Hawaiʻi

 Hiking the Wiliwilinui Ridge Trail

-The Wiliwilinui Ridge Trail begins on a long gravel/ dirt service road for the power lines located along the ridge.
+The Wiliwilinui Ridge Trail begins on a paved service road for the water tank and power lines located up on the ridge, making the beginning of the hike—up to the steepest sections and the stairs at the end—relatively easy.

 Wiliwilinui Ridge Trailhead